GitArika/GitArika/README.md

 # About 🤔

-Hi my name is Ariel Evangelista i am a fullstack developer.
+Hi my name is Ariel Evangelista i am a full-stack developer.

 I'm actualy working on Brazil, and searching for a job opportunity abroad.